-Investopedia defines Foreign exchange as “the global market where currencies are traded virtually around the clock”.
-As an example, if an American traveler visits Europe has to convert his currency from US dollars to the Euros at the local exchange shop.
-Long ago when there was no money, coins or currency people used to exchange goods like crops, fish, grains, etc and the whole process was called as Barter.
+Investopedia defines Foreign exchange as “the global market where currencies are traded virtually around the clock.”
+As an example, if an American traveler visits Europe has to convert his currency from U.S. dollars to the Euros at the local exchange shop.
+Long ago, when there was no money, coins, or currency, people used to exchange goods like crops, fish, grains, etc. and the whole process was called Barter.
 During 2600 B.C.
-Egyptians started using gold as an exchange because of the qualities it possesses and gold was considered very rare metal to find which increased its value.
+Egyptians started using gold as an exchange because of the qualities it possesses, and gold was considered very rare metal to find which increased its value.
 By the time arrived around 1500 B.C. countries started converting gold for goods and vice versa.
 By 700 B.C. coins were assigned a value so that the goods/services of the same worth can be exchanged in return for the value of coins.
-Paper money started being used across the Europe in the 18th century.
+Paper money started being used across Europe in the 18th century.

-This practice has become very popular in Europe however, other parts of the world were still stuck with old exchange forms.
-Since there were no proper exchanges done between countries the gold standard came into existence in the year 1875.
-It simply ensures the currency is properly backed by the proportional gold reserves of a country.
-Using this method, countries were able to easily exchange the currency.
-But as the world has undergone two world wars after this period, countries were printing more currency without proportionate gold reserves they actually posses.
+This practice has become very popular in Europe; however, other parts of the world were still stuck with old exchange forms.
+Since there were no proper exchanges done between countries, the gold standard came into existence in the year 1875.
+It simply ensures the currency is properly backed by the proportional gold reserves of a nation.
+Using this method, countries were able to exchange the currency easily.
+But as the world has undergone two world wars after this period, countries were printing more currency without proportionate gold reserves they actually possess.

 1) Fixed Exchange Rates

-3)Creation of International Monetary Fund and World Bank.
+3)Creation of the International Monetary Fund and the World Bank.